26 June 2018

 But if the web is such a complex creation, what can you expect from mobile development?

 Discussing technology is like shooting at a speeding train.
 You’ll hit or miss because everything is constantly changing.
 There are risks to be taken into account, but, on a business level, mobile apps are quite easy to understand.
-Do you have a product which can benefit from quick and/or highly optimised interactions with users?
-Do the interactions have to happen in a low-friction environment which the user is already familiar with?
+Do you have a product that can benefit from quick and/or highly optimised interactions with users?
+Do the interactions have to happen in a low-friction environment that the user is already familiar with?
 If your answer is “yes”, plus you want to reach a third of the world population, then you’re on the right track.

 The first thing you need to know about mobile apps is that they’re “applications”, no different from desktop applications written in .NET, C++ or Java products developed for, let’s say, the Windows 10 platform.
 They have to be installed, they can crash and they can be hacked.
 If anything, they’re more difficult to do right.
 Yes, a smartphone is small and fits in your pocket, but from a technical standpoint, it’s a computer like any other, only with limitations.
 It has CPU, GPU and drivers, and it runs small Linux or Unix, plus apps.